SergeantSerk/GetworkStratumProxy/README.md

  ## Binaries
  Currently, no binaries are built and added to [releases](https://github.com/SergeantSerk/GetworkStratumProxy/releases) yet.
 As such, you have to clone this repository and build it yourself.
 See **Source**.

+# Contribute
+Pleae submit any issues when using **GSP** in order to improve it (such as uncaught exceptions, communication issues).
+You can contribute to this repository as need be under [licence](LICENSE).

+# Donations
+Thank you for considering donations, they are always welcome and definitely not necessary.

+- `ETH`: `0x6Ce7022F469646F2C5B8eD8c659338CB53F42863`
+- `XLM`: `GD3ZLSKYOP3TKUSHBJEFZAJK53GIZQFZUXQYQENAY62QAILHOM75RH7C`